aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/extract-text-from-a-page/_index.md

 Before you start, make sure you have:

 - A basic understanding of Java programming.
 - Aspose.Note for Java installed.
-You can download it [here](https://releases.aspose.com/note/java/).
+You can download it [Aspose.Note for Java download page](https://releases.aspose.com/note/java/).

 ## Import Packages
 Start by importing the necessary packages in your Java project to leverage Aspose.Note functionalities: